Suggest a Songfact / Artistfact

 Her real name is Alecia Moore.
-Her childhood nickname was "Pink," which then became her trademark hair color, and her artist name.
+Alecia's childhood nickname was "Pink," as she was easily embarrassed, which caused her to turn bright pink.
+It then became her trademark hair color, and her artist name.

 She married motocross rider Carey Hart on January 7, 2006, in Costa Rica.
 They met in 2001, and she proposed to him at a motocross race by holding up a sign reading "Will you marry me?" as he rode by.
 They separated in February of 2008, but got back together about a year later.

 Part of a musical family, by age 13 she was a regular on the Philadelphia club scene.
 At 14, she began writing her own songs.
 Pink was spotted one night by an executive for MCA, who asked her to audition, which eventually led to signing with L.A.
 Reid/Babyface label LaFace.

 In 2000, her debut album Can't Take Me Home

 went double-platinum and spawned 3 top 10 hits.
 She got further exposure in 2001 performing on the remake of "Lady Marmalade

 ." (thanks, Jo - Newcastle, Australia, for all above)

 She had asthma as a child, and helped develop her singing voice when she learned how to breathe properly to treat the condition. (thanks, Peaches - Tough Broadsville, GA)